GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
+> ### Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
+Now they have two problems.
 >
-> ~ *Douglas Crockford*
+> ~ *Jamie Zawinski*

 ---
 ## 🏎 Quick Facts